 You can contact law enforcement or the State Attorney’s Office and ask them to prosecute the abuser.
 It is a crime to violate an injunction.

 You can go to the clerk’s office where you asked for the injunction and file a Petition by Affidavit for Order to Show Cause for a Violation of Final Judgment of Injunction for Protection Against Domestic Violence, Repeat Violence, Dating Violence, Sexual Violence, or Stalking.
-You can find a form for this affidavit (sworn statement) on www.flcourts.org or by going to the clerk’s office.
+You can find a form for this affidavit (sworn statement) on www.flcourts.gov or by going to the clerk’s office.

+The court may set a hearing, and the abuser will have a chance to tell their side of the story.
 If the judge finds that the abuser disobeyed the court order, the judge can put the abuser in jail by finding the person in contempt.
 The judge may also issue other sanctions such as fines or changes in time-sharing with the children.
+The court may send the violation to the State Attorney’s Office to review for prosecution.

 What to Consider Before Taking Action?

 Before deciding whether to request alimony, consider that in order to get alimony you must prove that you have an actual need for alimony and the other party has the ability to pay it.
-You must carefully weigh this decision ahead of time because the other party or the other party’s attorney could argue that you have filed an injunction just to get alimony.
-Such an argument could undercut your request for the injunction, so only ask for alimony if you actually need it.

 To learn about how child support and alimony work, visit our Ending a Marriage page for more information.